Internet Service Disclosure

 CenturyLink does not currently charge customers a fee for excessive data usage.
 CenturyLink will weigh variables such as network health, congestion, and the availability of customer usage data as factors when enforcing this policy.
 Customers who have exceeded their monthly data usage limit and are subject to EUP enforcement will be notified by CenturyLink via web notification and/or written communication.

-Customers who are subject to EUP enforcement are given options to reduce their usage, subscribe to a higher-speed residential HSI plan, or migrate to an alternate HSI service that is exempt from usage limits.
+Customers who are subject to EUP enforcement are given options to reduce their usage, or migrate to an alternate HSI service that is exempt from usage limits.
 Our EUP is application neutral; it only considers the total usage (bytes transferred) over a defined period of time independent of protocols, applications, or the content that is generating the excessive usage.

-Customers who repeatedly exceed the EUP usage limit, and interfere with other customers' use of HSI service, are subject to the CenturyLink HSI terms of service.
+Customers who repeatedly exceed the EUP usage limit, and interfere with other customers' use of HSI service, are subject to to the CenturyLink Internet Subscriber Agreement.

 For additional detail about the EUP, view the questions and answers.